codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+What is this movie about?
+It is about 2 hours long.

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+Which of the following computer components can be built using only NAND gates?
- 1. Java Vendor Machine
+ 1. CPU
- 2. Java Visual Machine
+ 2. RAM
- 3. Just Virtual Machine
+ 3. ALU
- 4. Java Virtual Machine
+ 4. Register

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  ALU
 </details>